Mend the gap: A smart repair algorithm for noisy polygonal tilings: Primary smart repair algorithm

-With this principle in mind, we proceed with the simplified gap as follows: \begin{enumerate} \item Compute the distance between each non-adjacent pair of convexified sub-boundaries, and choose the non-adjacent pair for which this distance is shortest; call these sub-boundaries $B'$ and $B''$. \item With all sub-boundaries oriented counter-clockwise around the boundary of the simplified gap polygon, construct the shortest path $\alpha_1$ within the gap polygon from the terminal point of $B'$ to the initial point of $B''$, and the shortest path $\alpha_2$ within the gap polygon from the terminal point of $B''$ to the initial point of $B'$. \begin{itemize} \item If $\alpha_1$ and $\alpha_2$ intersect, go back to the previous step and select the non-adjacent pair of sub-boundaries with the next-shortest distance between them. \item If $\alpha_1$ and $\alpha_2$ are disjoint, then go on to the next step in order to create an adjacency between the unit polygons adjacent to $B'$ and $B''$. \end{itemize} \item Construct the shortest path $\beta_1$ within the gap between the initial points of $B'$ and $B''$ and the shortest path $\beta_2$ within the gap between the terminal points of $B'$ and $B''$.
-By Theorem \ref{positive-area-thm}, the union of $B'$, $B''$, $\beta_1$, and $\beta_2$ bounds either one or two simple polygons, and each of these polygons intersects exactly one of $B'$, $B''$ in a path of positive length. \item Assign each polygon created in the previous step to the unit polygon with which it shares a boundary of positive length.
+\item Construct the shortest path $\beta_1$ within the gap between the initial points of $B'$ and $B''$ and the shortest path $\beta_2$ within the gap between the terminal points of $B'$ and $B''$.
+By Theorem \ref{positive-area-thm}, the union of $B'$, $B''$, $\beta_1$, and $\beta_2$ bounds either one or two simple polygons, and each of these polygons intersects exactly one of $B'$, $B''$ in a path of positive length. \item Assign each polygon created in the previous step to the unit polygon adjacent to either $B'$ or $B''$ with which it shares a boundary of positive length.
 According to Theorem \ref{positive-area-thm}, the resulting unit polygons will now intersect at a single common vertex.
 Furthermore, this will leave either one or two smaller gaps remaining, each of which contains strictly fewer sub-boundaries than the original gap. \item Repeat the entire process for each of these smaller gaps.
 Since the number of gap sub-boundaries in each gap decreases with each iteration, this process will eventually fill all gaps completely. \end{enumerate}

 Note that in Step (4) above, we only created a single point adjacency between the unit polygons adjacent to $B'$ and $B''$, so this step does not yet create a common boundary of positive length between these units.
 But in the smaller gaps created by this process, the new sub-boundaries corresponding to these units are adjacent, and at some subsequent point in the process these gaps will be filled by the algorithms described above for gaps with either 2 or 3 sub-boundaries, resulting in a positive-length boundary between these two units.